httpwg/http-extensions/draft-ietf-httpbis-cache-digest.md

     and double quotes, as per {{RFC7232}}, Section 2.3.
 3. Return `key`

+TODO: Add an example of the ETag and the key calcuations.

 ### Computing a Hash Value {#hash}

 Given the following inputs: